-MYTH: Gambling is only a problem if the gambler can't afford his or her losses.
+MYTH: Gambling is only a problem if the person gambling cannot afford his or her losses.

-FACT: While financial troubles are definitely a common and serious consequence of gambling addiction, one can have a serious problem without any financial hardship.
-For instance, gambling could be causing them to ignore work, relationships, or activities that were once important to them.
+FACT: While financial troubles are a common and serious consequence of gambling addiction, someone can have a serious problem without financial hardship.
+It could for instance be causing someone to ignore work or their relationships.

 MYTH: If someone gambles only occasionally, they cannot be a problem gambler.

-FACT: Many problem gamblers miss the signs of their behavior becoming a compulsion because they only gamble on certain occasions, such as trips to a casino or during a particular sports season.
-However, if the wagering they do at these times affects their life negatively, or otherwise fits the criteria for compulsive gambling, they still have a problem.
+FACT: Gamblers may miss the signs of their behavior becoming compulsive if they only gamble on certain occasions, such as a particular sports season or trip to a casino.
+However, if the wagering they do at these times fits the criteria for compulsive gambling, there still may be a problem.

 MYTH: Responsible people don't have gambling problems.